A neural network-based approach to hybrid systems identification for control: Numerical experiments

 \item The queuing network described in \cite[Ex.~5]{garbi2020learning}, in which we assume the second and third components of the vector $\mu$ are each restricted to the interval $[10,100]$, while its first component remains set to $30$ and the vector $s$ set to $[1000,11,11]$.
 The system is excited using a random white sequence drawn from a uniform distribution defined on the range above.
 The resulting ODEs are integrated using the LSODA suite~\cite{hindmarsh1983odepack} via Scipy.
 The sampling time is set to 5 seconds.
 We will refer to this system as $\Sigma_{\mathrm{QN}}$.

 \end{itemize}

 The numerical results for the examples above are reported in Table~\ref{tab:PWA_results}, which clearly show how our methodology works well, achieving performance comparable with \gls{PARC} and, in turn, with the current state-of-the-art.
+From our numerical experience we note that solving the training problem in \eqref{eq:training} on, e.g., the $\Sigma_2$ benchmark, required around $15$[s], while PARC approximately $30$[s].